-Your car’s warranty, whether it’s a manufacturer’s, dealer, extended or used-car warranty, typically covers the car and its accessories in relation to safety, reliability and roadworthiness; it doesn’t cover cosmetic damage or normal wear and tear.
+Your car’s warranty – whether it’s a manufacturer’s, dealer, extended or used-car warranty – typically covers the car and its accessories in relation to safety, reliability and roadworthiness; it doesn’t cover cosmetic damage or normal wear and tear.
 Extended car warranties are all different.
 Make sure you understand what’s covered, as well as any costs and conditions.

 A car warranty usually covers:

-- A warranty means you won’t have to pay to repair defects with your car within a fixed period of time
+- Repair of defects within a fixed period of time

-- Many used cars sold by dealers come with a three-month, 5000km warranty
+- Used cars sold by dealers usually come with a three-month, 5000km warranty

 A car warranty doesn’t cover:

-- Damage as a result of an accident or misuse of the car or certain modifications to the vehicle
+- Damage as a result of an accident, misuse of the car or certain modifications to the vehicle

 - Normal wear items such as tyres and brake pads